CUCentralAdvancement/github-docs/readme.md

   Drupal 7 and so there is one Drupal 7 app still in production.
 Drupal 9 was used for a CMS for a bit but the current needs aren't related to an enterprise CMS so Drupal 9 turned out to be overkill.
 No shade towards PHP or Drupal, but they aren't the right tools to use for this group.

+## Local Development

+Each project will have a unique local development setup that will be detailed in the project's readme file, but there are some things that are good to know across projects.
+Over time, this list will be filled in.

+- You can use `lvh.me` for testing subdomains without needing vhosts or DNSmasq or anything like that.
+For example, `http://sub.lvh.me:3000` will handle the same request as `http://localhost:3000`.

 ## Heroku Platform